 With the kind of courses listed above, it’s easy to see that the answer is a resounding Yes!
 Of course, you can learn classical guitar online.

 Head over to Bernard Werner’s free course at thisisclassicalguitar.com and you can see how much quality even a free course can pack.

 Do you want to learn from a current master-player of the instrument and look into his mind about the ways he goes about it?
 Are you intermediate and want to learn the pro tricks to get to the next level using a virtuoso’s teaching?
-Head over here.
-You will be taken to the talented Jason Vieaux’s training course.
+Head over to the talented Jason Vieaux’s training course.

-You want to learn from a personable, detail-oriented teacher with a passion for the instrument?
-Are you someone who has already ‘tasted’ some of Allen’s offerings by way of his hundreds of single-piece learning videos and looking for more broader a learning track (with these learning videos thrown in for free)?
+Do you want to learn from a personable, detail-oriented teacher with a passion for the instrument?
+Are you someone who has already ‘tasted’ some of Allen’s offerings by way of his single-piece learning videos and looking for a broader learning track (with these learning videos thrown in for free)?

 You’ve come to the right place.
 Do join Allen Mathews’ Classical Guitar Shed.

 Are you a serious student looking for serious academy-style learning that is vast, thorough and well structured in Levels?
-Look no further.
-Here’s LAGA, all yours to begin your new life.
+Look no further than LAGA, all yours to begin your new life.